akshmakov/gantera/_chars/NPC.md

+# Non Player Characters
 ---
-title: Non Player Characters
----

 List of known NPC's and their capabilities

-## Faction: Creserates of Jano
+# Faction: Creserates of Jano
 ### Royalty and Council
 - Magistrate Riobard Doma
 - Prince Arlan Biero